 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The student/parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The student/parent may pick up the confiscated telecommunications device from the principal's office.
+A fee of \$15 may be imposed.